iamvery/ratchet/README.md

 Ratchet is inspired by [Pakyow's][pakyow] [view transformation protocol][vtp].
 One of the benefits of this style of view templates is designers don't have to learn whatever the latest templating language.
 Instead views are plain HTML and CSS.
-One you get this from design, you can sprinkle in the appropriate properties for data binding.
+Once you get an HTML prototype from design, you can sprinkle in the appropriate properties for data binding.

 ## Release